Aswin-Raj-K/FSCV-Multi-Channel-Chip-Readout-Board/README.md

 # FSCV-Multi-Channel-Chip-Readout-Board-Repository

-This repository contains the PCB design files for an IC testing board designed for comprehensive assessment of Integrated Circuits (ICs).
+This repository contains the PCB design files, C code for configuring the MCU, and Python code for the GUI.
 ## Board Overview

 - **FSCV Channels**: 8